Does Firefox have a VPN? Yes, Firefox offers two different VPN products.

 3.2.
 What are the limitations of the free version?

 The service offers a limited selection of server locations.
 This means you will not have a large list of countries to connect to.
-Think of it as a basic privacy feature for light browsing.
+It is a basic privacy feature for light browsing.
 It is not a robust security tool designed for heavy use.

 3.3.
 How to check if you have the free Firefox VPN beta